Verilog Operators

 Relational Operators

-These operators compare two operands and return a 1-bit result: 1
+These operators compare two operands and return a 1-bit result: 1 for true or 0 for false.

 Equality Operators